-A seeding method where the crop is sown into the field without any previous spring tillage operations. leaves soil undisturbed from harvest through planting, but may have more soil disturbance seeding than in a A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. system.
-The increased soil disturbance at seeding may help to solve immediate weed problems and deal with high moisture and heavy clay soil conditions.
+A seeding method where the crop is sown into the field without any previous spring tillage operations. leaves soil undisturbed from seeding through to harvest, but may disturb the soil more than a A type of tillage management technique where soil is undisturbed from harvest through planting, seeding with narrow knives/hoes or discs. system.
+This increase in soil disturbance at seeding may help to solve immediate weed problems and appropriately address high moisture and heavy clay soil conditions.

 The amount of soil disturbance during A seeding method where the crop is sown into the field without any previous spring tillage operations. varies with the type of opener.
-With low soil disturbance direct seeders, less than 40 per cent of the soil surface is physically worked by the openers to form the seedbed furrow.
+Low soil disturbance direct seeders work less than 40 per cent of the soil surface by the openers to form the seedbed furrow.
 Some soil from the opener’s action may be deposited between furrows, giving the appearance of more soil disturbance.
 Low soil disturbance can be expected from 7.5 centimetres (three inches) wide openers spaced at 22.5 centimetres to 30.0 centimetres (nine to 12 inches).
-Soil firmness, moisture conditions and seeding speed affect the amount of soil disturbance.
+Soil firmness, soil moisture conditions and seeding speed affect the amount of soil disturbance.

 High soil disturbance direct seeders disturb more than 40 per cent of the soil surface.
 Wide ground openers that overlap will disturb the entire soil surface to some degree.
 Sweep openers give varying degrees of weed control, so a pre-seeding herbicide application may not be needed.
-However, they may stimulate weed growth since weed seeds and volunteer seeds from the previous crop will be incorporated into moist soil.
-Also, high disturbance openers may require additional seedbed finishing to cover the seed and to improve weed control.
+However, this style of opener may stimulate weed growth since weed seeds and volunteer seeds from the previous crop will be incorporated into moist soil.
+Furthermore, high disturbance openers may require additional seedbed finishing to cover the seed and to improve weed control.

 Seeders and drills

-Air seeders and air drills offer many options and adaptations to meet a A variety is a variant of a species that evolved in nature without the intervention of humans, e.g. Brassica oleracea variety (in short form, var.) botrytis (cauliflower), var. capitata (cabbage), var. italica (broccoli), etc. of conditions.
-An air seeder’s mainframe is carried and controlled by wheels inside the frame.
+Air seeders and drills have many options and adaptations designed for different soil and field conditions.
+An air seeder’s mainframe is supported and controlled by wheels inside the frame.
 Leveling (fore-aft) is controlled by caster wheels in front of the frame (floating hitch type).
-This method of depth control is superior on land with sharp hills or gullies.
-Install seed row finishing equipment on the rear of the air seeder.
-Separate soil finishing passes may be needed over the seeded field to ensure good seed placement depth.
+This method of depth control is superior on land with sharp hills or gullies, and separate soil finishing passes may be needed to ensure good seed placement depth.

 An air drill is an adaptation of the air seeder.
-The main difference is that air drills do not have wheels inside the frame carrying the ground opener hardware.
+The main difference between the two is that air drills do not have wheels inside the frame supporting the ground opener hardware.
 Machine support and depth control comes from dedicated packer wheels on the rear of the drill.
 The front is carried and controlled by forward caster wheels as with any floating hitch cultivator.